myUtil20/WPF_MVVM_02/README.md

 # WPF App (.NET Framework) MVVM
-Application for a residential community that wants to manage their plants together
+Application for a residential community that wants to manage their plants together.

 ## OverView
 An organisation app implemented with Visual Studio WPF App (.NET Framework) using the MVVM design pattern.